benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 18.md

 We keep the $inflight$ value until a new ACK arrives, then we have recovered from a network loss.

 Only then are we able to consider increasing the amount $inflight$.

+When we finally receive a new ACK, we can then acknowledge the retransmitted data and all data inbetween.

+Following this, we will deflate $cwnd$ to half of $cwnd$ before fast retransmit.

+### Additive Increase & Multiplicative Decrease
+We may assume that the network has dropped packets if there is a **triple duplicate ACK**.

+When this occurs, we perform a **fast re-transmit**.
+This drops the amount $inflight = inflight/$